rickydelgado/rickydelgado.github.io/_posts/2015-2-18-designlikeapro.md

 ---
-layout:post
+layout: post
-title:Design like a Pro!
+title: Design Like a Pro!
 ---